coreyMerritt/application-aggregator/README.md

 # Application Aggregator

-Application Aggregator is a Selenium-based system designed to automate and streamline the job application discovery process across multiple job platforms.
+The Application Aggregator is a Selenium-based system designed to automate and streamline the job application discovery process across multiple job platforms.
 It locates and evaluates job listings using highly customizable filters, presenting users with only the most relevant and actionable opportunities.

 ## 🧠 Key Concept

+0. Install/Deploy
 1. Configure your preferences and filters using `config.yml`.
-2. Start the system and handle some security checks where needed (captchas, one-time codes).
+2. Start the system and handle some foundation where needed (captchas, one-time codes).
 3. Go get a coffee ☕—when you return, you’ll have dozens to hundreds of high-quality, curated job listings, some even pre-filled and ready to submit.

 ## 🔍 Supported Platforms